edwinkim97/warbler/README.md

 Warbler is a Flask-backed web that is inspired by Twitter deployed with Heroku.

+Features include:
+- Register and Login
+- Follow other users
+- Post a message
+- Like or Unlike other users' messages
+- Edit profile image, personal bio, and background header

 ## [Live Demo](https://edwinkim-demo-jobly.surge.sh/)

 # Getting Started on the Development Server